jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We had no control over the stream of problems we encountered, but since "insurance" is associated with making problems go away, a person running a red light, or getting their car stolen, became our problem to help solve.

-One of my claims happened in a different state.

-I could not find its government regulations.
-I tried and tried, called and searched around.
+One of my claims happened in another state.
+I couldn't find that state's regulations anywhere.
+I searched, I called around, and only days later did I finally get an answer.

+In that state, a not-at-fault driver could sue the at-fault driver for a maximum of one thousand dollars.
+Anything above that, you cover yourself if you have collision coverage.
+My insured didn't.
+So his car was wrecked by someone else's mistake, and he was paying for almost all of it.

-I got it days later.
-The regulation said a not-at-fault driver could sue the at-fault driver for $1,000.
-Any damage above that requires having collision coverage to repair.
-My insured had no collision coverage.
-I had to explain this to my insured over a long phone call.
+I had to explain that over a long phone call.

-In short, the insured was screwed.

-But by whom?
-He didn't buy collision insurance, but maybe someone could have told him this could happen?
-Yet, I've processed thousands of claims and didn't even know his situation was possible.
+But whose fault was it?
+He hadn't bought collision coverage.
+But nobody had told him what that could mean in another state.
+I'd helped process thousands of claims and I didn't know the situation was even possible.

 The point is, after asking "what's your pending?" to hundreds of adjusters around the country, these stories were common.
 With so many different regulations, laws, policies, vehicles, companies, etc. Complications and surprises are inevitable.